kdurance/100-days-of-code/log.md

 #### Day 92: May 13, 2021
 Made the decision to do the Pybites Python Developer Mindset coaching program.
 Very excited to get back to my Python roots.
 I start on Monday so to prepare for it I refreshed my Python OOP understanding with a Real Python tutorial.
 It feels so good to be working with Python again!<br><br>

+#### Day 93: May 14, 2021
+More work on Python OOP concepts through Real Python.
+I feel like I'm finally really understanding the underlying concepts of it now.<br><br>

+#### Day 94: May 15, 2021
+More Python learning, focusing on web scraping, and other prep to get ready for my PyBites coaching program.<br><br>

+#### Day 95: May 16, 2021
+More learning about web scraping in Python using Real Python.<br><br>